eclouw/Capstone-NPIP/README.md

 Overview
 This is a React.js webapp that allows for retrieving data from a backend server from MLAB and Ripe Atlas to use this data for viewing visually in charts

+Google Cloud Code:
+    There is a folder in the project located at 'CAPSTONE-NPIP/src/google_cloud'.
+This folder contains the backend code that is run on the google cloud servers.
+These do not run locally and are there for reference.

 Installation and Setup